t04glovern/aws-greener-grass/.blog/device-defender-detect/README.md

 ![Device Defender Violation History](img/device-defender-violations-01.png)

-If you click into the transition values you are able to explore a breakdown of the metrics at any point in time during and after the violation occured.
+If you click into the transition values you are able to explore a breakdown of the metrics at any point in time during and after the violation occurred.
 Below is an example of the Packets out metric during a violation.
 This gives us a good indication of when the exfiltration of data took place.

 ![Device Defender Violation Metrics](img/device-defender-violations-02.png)